okayjeffrey/Plugins-Sketch/Readme.md

 If you got the hang of this and hate the plugins I use you should be able to create your own!
 - use ``git submodule add [clone url]`` not clone

+## Removing a Plugin Repo (now Submodule) from your repo
+- its as simple as ``git rm -f [directory name of plugin]`` the -f is to force the removal incase there is anything cached.

 ---

 ## Plugins here.